Kkoderr/Shabook/README.md

 # Shabook 🎵

 **Shabook** is a web and Python application for audio fingerprinting.
 It allows you to store songs and later identify them, including via live streaming from microphone input.
+The system uses **Redis** as a fast in-memory database for storing and matching audio fingerprints.

 ---